4 min read / 11 October 2023 / yasmin sharp

 How large should the font be on CLP labels?

-CLP labelling size guidelines state that in addition to using an appropriately sized label, the information should also be easy to read.
+CLP labelling and packaging size guidelines state that in addition to using an appropriately sized label, the information should also be easy to read.

 Readability is determined by the letter spacing, font size, stroke width, spacing between lines, typeface, type colour, the surface of the material, width-height ratio of the letters and the contrast between the background and the print.